Deep dive: Hormone Disrupters/EDCs: How these everyday items could be causing you real problems

 So there is enough evidence showing that certain substances, particularly at high levels, that can knock our hormones off-balance are not good.

 In fact there is quite compelling evidence that EDCs do in fact change the expression, abundance, and distribution of certain hormone receptors in the developing central nervous system.
-In fact there is a lot of very robust evidence when it comes to EDC effects in fish brains and behaviour.
 At the moment the science suggests that the most potential damage seems to come from PCBs and BPA.

 ‘What is still very controversial is whether there are direct links among environmental EDCs and specific disorders such as autism spectrum disorders, attention deficit hyperactivity disorders, and others, although the hypothesis has been postulated that EDCs may contribute to the increasing prevalence of these disorders.’
 (1)

 At the moment the science here is limited and much more work has been done on animal vs. human development, so there is a limit to the conclusions we can draw, particularly on the behavioural side.
-However, more work has been done around general cognitive function and IQ.
+That being said we do know more about general cognitive function and IQ.
 For example, some of the earliest historical evidence on EDC exposure was via studies conducted on pregnant women living near Lake Michigan (where concentrations of PCB were relatively high).
 It was discovered that children of mothers with the highest exposures had lower average IQ and poorer performance on reading comprehension.
 Since then other studies (looking specifically at PCB concentration in the mother and child) have found similar results.